Pamicel/naive-framework/doc_COMPONENTS.md

 })
 ```

-The only existing inner hook at the time of writing is the *close* hook : it is called right before the component is ejected from the mount.
+The only inner hook that can be added at the time of writing is the **close** hook : it is called **just before the component is ejected from the mount**.

-NB : the open function present in all components, is the mother of all inner hooks, the definition of a $hooks.open function is thus ignored by design.
+**NB** : the definition of a $hooks.open function is ignored by design.

 ### Outer hooks